Creating a "Destination" Premise to Lure Staff Back

 “We’ve helped create a smart building which achieves both of V7’s objectives, but the lighting is just the start.
 Although everything is running on some of the original hardware, there are no power limitations, so we can add indoor air quality sensors and Bluetooth beacons with just small additions of kit.”

-Established in 2013, Scenariio has previously carried out work on behalf of Gymshark, Severn Trent Water and Tarmac, as well as, closer to home, Derby College and the Chocolate Factory, home to the popular Bustler Market street food event.
+Established in 2013, Scenariio has previously carried out work on behalf of Gymshark, Severn Trent Water, Tarmac, LKAB, Mondelez and Carlsberg Group, among others.